Nickchapman3773/Uranium-Fever/docs/main/faq.md

 - **Pink Screen - Why do I see pink transition screens?**
   - You likely skipped the 4GB patching process (`FNVPatch.exe` in `[NoDelete] Stock New Vegas`).

-- **Plugin No Longer Present - I'm notified that certain plugins are missing.
+- **Plugin No Longer Present/Mod Missing - I'm notified that certain plugins are missing.
 Is this an issue?**
   - No, unless specifically noted.
 Some plugins may be merged or removed during optimization, which will not have a major impact on your save unless otherwise specified.

 - **Purifier - Why do I return to main menu after activating the purifier?
 Is this a bug?**